pippinbarr/cart253-2019/modules/core-time/core-time.md

 - This is another function that p5 __already knows about__
 - It's where we write what we want to happen __every frame__ of our program
 - As you can see, it's __syntactically identical__ to the `setup()` function except for its name
-- In this case the program will draw a rectangle every frame!
+- In this case the program will draw a rectangle at (0,0) every frame!
 Exciting!

 ---